aircall/frontend-hiring-test/ASSESSMENT_RESULTS.md

 - Create a `httpLink`.
 - Create a `webSocketLink`.
-- Make sure of providing the authorization header.
+- Make sure to provide the authorization header.

 ```javascript
 // ...